ferthelet/phase-1-algorithms-algorithmic-problem-solving-conclusion/README.md

 ## Learning Goals

-- Review what you learned in this section
+- Review what you learned in this section.

 ## Conclusion